jacobmacdonnell/InteliJob/docs/README.md

-# Job Intelligence Scanner - Documentation 📚
+# InteliJob - Documentation 📚

-Welcome to the complete documentation for the Job Intelligence Scanner project.
+Welcome to the complete documentation for the InteliJob project.

 ## 📋 **Documentation Index**